Nurse Anesthesia

 3. A compiled GPA of 3.0 on a 4.0 scale

-4. One year of recent experience as an RN in a critical care unit within the United States or a US military hospital outside of the United States; two (2) or more years preferred.
+4. Two years of current experience as an RN in a critical care unit within the United States or a US military hospital outside of the United States.
 A critical care unit is defined as an area or unit where the nurse routinely manages invasive hemodynamic monitors (e.g., pulmonary artery, central venous pressure, arterial catheters), cardiac assist devices, mechanical ventilation, and vasoactive infusions.Acceptable critical care units include, but are not limited to, surgical intensive care, cardiothoracic intensive care, coronary intensive care, medical intensive care, pediatric intensive care, and neonatal intensive care.
 High acuity critical care units in a tertiary medical center are preferred.

 5. Shadow day with a CRNA.
 Download the required form to complete after your shadow experience.